USING EARTH OBSERVATIONS AND APPLIED RESEARCH FOR DISASTER RISK REDUCTION, RECOVERY AND RESILIENCE

 Our goal is to strengthen disaster resilience in vulnerable communities by arming decision-makers with actionable data and enhanced situational awareness.
 Combining Earth-observing data with information on lifelines, key infrastructure, and population allows communities to better prepare for–and adapt to–our rapidly changing planet and withstand and recover rapidly from disruptions.

-Disasters Program staff also participate in international partnerships, working groups, and research meetings to strengthen the international disaster response community and identify the social, environmental and economic concerns common to communities around the world.
+Disasters program staff also participate in international partnerships, working groups, and research meetings to strengthen the international disaster response community and identify the social, environmental and economic concerns common to communities around the world.
 The Program actively contributes to the Sendai Framework and its Global Risk Assessment Framework (GRAF), a United Nations initiative to help communities worldwide manage, mitigate and plan responses to a wide array of disasters.
-It also provides leadership for the Community on Earth Observations Satellites (CEOS) Working Group on Disasters (WGDisasters) and the Group on Earth Observations (GEO) Global Flood Risk Monitoring (GFRM) group, among others.
+It also provides leadership for the Committee on Earth Observation Satellites (CEOS) Working Group on Disasters (WGDisasters) and the Group on Earth Observations (GEO) Global Flood Risk Monitoring (GFRM) group, among others.